Chapter OneThe House Used Otherwise

 I put my shoulder under the wagon frame and lifted.

 It did not move.
 Mud held it fast.
 Someone said, “Again, Moffet.”
 So I did.

 The second time I lifted harder, with more anger than sense.
 My boot slid and I caught myself against the wheel, mud up to the calf.
 The men laughed again, not cruelly.
-Worse.
-Fondly.
-As if I were doing what they had come to see.

 The young woman on the wagon seat did not laugh.
 That should have warned me.